 Next, you’ll choose from different available appointment types, from a general Q & A chat, to support while you’re using an HIV self-test, or a follow-up discussion after you test.
 You can choose for your appointment to be text-based chat only or with voice or video chat.

 We have some short-notice appointments available for when you’re ready to test, but please note that I’m Ready, Talk is not an on-demand service and is not available 24/7.
-We offer appointments 7 days a week, from 12:00 pm to 10:00 pm EST. We are closed on statutory holidays and between Dec.
-24 and Jan.
-3.

 - Pick your peer navigator

 From there, you’ll be able to see brief bios for each peer navigator who is available.
 You’ll choose who you want to talk to.
 Note that if you select a soonest-available appointment type, you will be automatically matched with who can speak with you first.